macsharma/FORKS/README.md

 # Code
-The code is written in Python 3.5 and requires the following packages sklearn scipy seaborn matplotlib numpy pandas
+The code is written in Python 3.5 and requires the following packages sklearn, scipy, seaborn, matplotlib, numpy and pandas

 All packages except seaborn can be found in Anaconda pyhton installation.